dani69654/evm_scan_wallets/README.md

 - Add the path to your wordlist in line 10: ```require('fs').readFileSync('**path to wordList file**', 'utf-8')```
 - Open your terminal, cd to project path then ```node Generate_Addresses_From_Seed.js```.

+<h1> If you find a wallet with Ether inside please DO NOT take them </h1>